Personal Finance

 • Pay on time to avoid late fees.

-• Confirm your statements regularly to see if there are any unauthorized charges.
+• Review your statements regularly for unauthorized charges.

-• If your credit score has improved, then you can ask for a lower APR.
+• If your credit score has improved, ask for a lower APR.

 2. Installment Credit